Subrato-oid/vibrant-it-solutions/src/data/index.md

     - logo: /images/birla-sugar-1.svg
 about:
   titleUp: "About US: "
-  titleHighlight: "Innovate"
+  titleHighlight: Innovate
-  titleDown: "with Impact"
+  titleDown: with Impact
   image: /images/about.webp
   description: >-
     Dive into our world, where innovation isn't just a buzzword; it's a way of